-Since 2008, we have helped home-improvement group Kingfisher put sustainability at the core of its business.
-Eco products now account for 10.5% of its retail sales.
+We have helped home-improvement group Kingfisher put sustainability at the core of its business since 2008.

 Kingfisher has been quick to recognise the potential to boost profits through energy efficiency and by tapping into demand from consumers for eco products.
 Core to its business philosophy is to continually look for ways to minimise its environmental impact while helping customers to do the same.